snsaiphoo/binf6110_assignment2/README.md

 <b>Figure 10.</b> GSEA enrichment profile for the KEGG pathway biosynthesis of secondary metabolites derived from LRT-ranked genes.
 The running enrichment score (green) increases sharply near the left side of the ranked gene list, reflecting the clustering of pathway genes (black ticks) among highly ranked genes with strong stage-dependent expression changes.
 This pattern indicates coordinated pathway-level regulation across biofilm development.
 </div>
 <br/>
-Similarly, KEGG pathway analysis identified secondary metabolite biosynthesis as the top-enriched pathway, with an NES = 1.38 and an adjusted p-value = 1.07 × 10⁻⁸, shown in Figure 10.
-These results reinforce the coordinated metabolic shifts observed in ORA analyses.
-These GSEA findings are consistent with overrepresentation analyses and further support stage-dependent metabolic remodeling.
+Similarly, KEGG pathway analysis identified biosynthesis of secondary metabolites as the top-enriched pathway, with an NES of 1.38 and an adjusted p-value of 1.07 × 10⁻⁸, as shown in Figure 10 and summarized in Table 2.
+These results reinforce the coordinated metabolic shifts observed in ORA analyses and further support stage-dependent metabolic remodeling.
 <br/>
 <br/>
 <div align="center">